devassistant/devassistant/docs/user_documentation.rst

 the system repositories.

-However, even though ``pip`` makes sure the specified dependencies are met, it is simply not enough to allow you run DevAssistant to the fullest extent.
+However, even though ``pip`` makes sure the specified dependencies are met, it is simply not enough to allow you to run DevAssistant to the fullest extent.
 To achieve that, you'll need to do some manual steps:

 - Make sure GTK+ version 3 is installed (the package's name will probably be